azat-co/node-advanced/README.md

 ---

-# What not to expect
+## What not to expect

+Little or no:

-* No npm modules
+* Fancy npm modules or frameworks
+* Latest JavaScript
-* No JavaScript
+* No JavaScript fundamentals
+* No Linux, Unix, Windows or computer fundamentals
-* No frameworks
+* No latest ECMAScript

 ---

-# Prerequisites
+## Prerequisites

 * Node Foundation
 * You Don't Know Node